OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/dd/trading_pair_info.md

 ---
 title: trading_pair_info
-description: The trading_pair_info page provides a detailed guide on how to get essential trading pair information from Coinbase using the OpenBB API.
+description: "The trading_pair_info page provides a detailed guide on how to get essential" trading pair information from Coinbase using the OpenBB API.
 The tool supports all significant trading pairs such as ETH-USDT and UNI-ETH.
 Retrieve the needed data in a convenient DataFrame format.
 Check out the source code to learn more.